AI-Guiders/WitDatabase/OutWit.Database.Core.IndexedDb/README.md

 ### JavaScript Not Loaded

-If you see errors about `witDb` being undefined:
+If you see errors about `witDb` or `witDbIndex` being undefined:

-1. Ensure the script tag is in `index.html`
+1. Ensure both script tags are in `index.html`
-2. Make sure it's loaded before your Blazor app starts
+2. Make sure they're loaded before your Blazor app starts
 3. Check browser console for script loading errors

 ### IndexedDB Not Available